KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 intercept from the application
 - Drivers which add extensions that create dispatchable objects

-The desktop loader provides a callback that can be used for initializing a dispatchable object.
+The Khronos loader provides a callback that can be used for initializing a dispatchable object.
 The callback is passed as an extension structure via the `pNext` field in the create info structure when creating an instance (`VkInstanceCreateInfo`) or